Reyes1921/notas/JavaScript/tipos/types.md

 `ToString`

 La conversión a string ocurre cuando necesitamos la representación en forma de texto de un valor.

+The `String()` function is a versatile tool for converting various types of values into strings.
+It accommodates a wide range of data types, including numbers, booleans, objects, arrays, and even null and undefined.

+The `toString()` method is a more specialized approach to value-to-string conversion, applicable to objects and certain primitive types.
+Unlike String(), which can be used on many types, toString() is a method that needs to be available on the value's prototype chain.
 ```
 let value = true;
 alert(typeof value); // boolean